acherrera/Fundamentals/README.md

 # UsefulFiles

-Includes lot of example files and file structure that I have found and created throughout learning different programming languages
+Has information that I like to keep handy while programming in Python and working through the terminal

 ## TODO
  - add Python classes and examples